buddhist-uni/buddhist-uni.github.io/_content/monographs/soto-zen-intro-to-zazen.md

 pages: 91
 ---

-> I am just “who am.”
-This “who am” is never grasped as an object.
-To see this “who am” without grasping or without using concepts is manifesting prajna (wisdom), just being present with “who am.”
+> I am just 'who am.'
+This 'who am' is never grasped as an object.
+To see this 'who am' without grasping or without using concepts is manifesting prajna (wisdom), just being present with 'who am.'

 This introduction to zazen is a collection of writings that includes reflections, instructions, a brief history of the Sōtō school, and translations of short foundational texts on the practice.